deranson/climbing/README.md

 ## Usage

-- Install rust in your local
+- Install rust in your local follow this [guide](https://www.rust-lang.org/tools/install)
 - Clone this repository to your local
 - Reference and use modules in `main.rs`
 - Run `cargo run` command